mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/CAMP X.md

 ### STUNTS

 I Read It in the Briefing.
 You've read all the briefings.
 Every single one.
 Twice.
-Get a +2 bonus to [[create advantage]] with Intel when it's related to the mission at hand, or any of your past missions.
+Get a +2 bonus to [[Create Advantage]] with Intel when it's related to the mission at hand, or any of your past missions.

 Shoulder to Cry On.
 You have an uncanny sense for people's emotional state, and can lend a friendly ear...especially when they have information waiting to come out.
 Use [[Empathy]] instead of [[Rapport]] in any roll to do with gaining someone's trust.